Submissions for Minding Nature

 We invite you to submit essays, poems, and artwork to Minding Nature, a free online journal that explores conservation values and the practice of ecological citizenship.
 The journal is published three times a year in the winter, spring, and fall.
 We are especially interested in submissions addressing novel ways to imagine our relationship to the whole community of life along with practical directions for improving these relationships.

 We accept submissions on an ongoing basis.
-If you are interested in publication in our Winter 2019 issue, please submit your work by Friday, October 19, 2018.
+If you are interested in publication in our Spring 2019 issue, please submit your work by Monday, February 18, 2019.

 Minding Nature is open to a wide range of types of writing and treatment of issues.
 We accept essays, book reviews, poems, and artwork, including comic art.
 Our readership is interested in discussions that bear, directly or indirectly, on the areas of conservation, evolutionary biology and ecology, environmental ethics, environmental philosophy, law, and policy, and the environmental humanities.
 (For additional guidance on themes of interest for Minding Nature, please read past issues of the journal or see the Center for Humans and Nature's Mission Statement and Manifesto.)